 The Golden Retriever began his journey in the second half of the 19th century across the pond in Scotland, Great Britain.
 Cleverly bred from a variety of gundogs, the Golden Retriever was created to be the perfect gundog.
-He was so impressive in both his hunting talent and beauty that he traveled to America with immigrants, and he has been a big hit ever since.
+He was so impressive in his hunting talent and beauty that he traveled to America with immigrants and has been a big hit ever since.

-According to the AKC, the Goldens are ranked 3rd in their comparison of most popular breeds in the United States. ccording to the American Kennel Club (AKC).
+According to the AKC, the Goldens are ranked 3rd in their comparison of most popular breeds in the United States.
 He is a hit with young families, elderly grandparents, and everyone in between.
-Because of his amazing personality and family friendliness, Goldens also make a popular mixed breed dog.
+Because of his amazing personality and family friendliness, Goldens also make a popular mixed-breed dog.

 According to the AKC, in 2020, he is the 14th breed on the popularity list in the United States.
-He is popular with active families who can guarantee his high energy levels, and those living in colder climates.
-Like Goldens, they are also a popular parents to several mixed breeds.
+He is popular with active families who can guarantee his high energy levels and those living in colder climates.
+Like Goldens, they are also popular parents to several mixed breeds.

 Their appearance is where the Golden Retriever and the Husky are very different.
-Other than their similar size, they are almost entirely different in their appearance.
+Besides their similar size, they are almost entirely different in appearance.
 They both fall between 22 and 24 inches tall, with the females generally being smaller than their male counterparts.

 The Goldens are slightly heavier, weighing between 55 and 75 pounds in weight.
 The Siberian Husky is leaner and weighs between 35 and 65 pounds.

 Their coats are both thick to keep them warm and double-layered as a weather-resistant shield.
 The Golden Retriever’s coat is longer and silkier, with feathering fur around his neck, ears, belly, and tail.
 The Husky’s coat is a little fluffier and thicker.